jenetics/facilejdbc/README.md

-**_UNDER CONSTRUCTION_**
+**_UNDER DEVELOPMENT_**

 # Facile JDBC

+> _Making the JDBC usage simpler and less verbose._

+## Overview

 SQL is still the best abstraction for querying relational databases.
-JDBC, as standard way for reading and writing relational data is also well known and for most use cases sufficient.
-A common complaint about JDBC might be it's verbosity, when it comes to read/write data to/from the _entity_ objects.
-This small library tries to make the usage of SQL/JDBC less verbose.
+JDBC, as standard way for reading and writing relational data is also well known and for many use cases sufficient.
+A common pain point about JDBC is it's verbosity, when it comes to read/write data to/from the _entity_ objects ([DTO](https://en.wikipedia.org/wiki/Data_transfer_object)).

-The `facilejdbc` library is inspired by the Scala [Anorm](https://playframework.github.io/anorm/) library.
+ The purpose of the `facilejdbc` library is to make the usage of SQL/JDBC less verbose.
+Not more or less. `facilejdbc` is heavily inspired by the Scala [Anorm](https://playframework.github.io/anorm/) library, which finds a good balance between simplicity and expressiveness.

-**`facilejdbc` is not**
-* An OR-Mapper
-* A type safe query language
+> #### `facilejdbc` is not
+>
+> * OR-Mapper: `facilejdbc` is not an Object Relational Mapper, like [Hiberenate](https://hibernate.org/) or [JPA](https://docs.oracle.com/javaee/7/tutorial/partpersist.htm).
+> * Query language: [SQL]() is still used as query language.
+It is not tried to make it type safe or _abstract_ it away, like [jOOQ](https://www.jooq.org/).

 ## Executing SQL queries